Kellegram/kellegram-xyz/src/guides/firefox_setup.md

 - [Firefox Multi-Account Containers](https://addons.mozilla.org/en-GB/firefox/addon/multi-account-containers/) - Firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs that preserve your privacy.
 - [Skip Redirect](https://addons.mozilla.org/en-GB/firefox/addon/skip-redirect/) - Some web pages use intermediary pages before redirecting to a final page.
 This add-on tries to extract the final url from the intermediary url and goes there straight away if successful.
 Less break prone compared to some other alternatives.
 - [Search by Image](https://addons.mozilla.org/en-US/firefox/addon/search_by_image/) - A powerful reverse image search tool, with support for various search engines, such as Google, Bing, Yandex, Baidu and TinEye.
   - <span style="color:red">Warning: </span>Skip Redirect breaks this extension.
-To fix this, simply add "/searchbyimage" to the No-skip-urls-list in the Skip Redirect settings.
+Disable Skip Redirect during its use or add "/searchbyimage" and "/search" to the No-skip-urls-list in the Skip Redirect settings (the latter will make Skip Redirect less effective and is hence not recommended).
 ## Resources

 - Firefox DNS over HTTPS [guide](https://support.mozilla.org/en-US/kb/firefox-dns-over-https)